raven-os/build-raven-os-org/README.md

 # build-raven-os-org

-An interface for to upload build manifests and schedule packages compilations.
+An interface to upload build manifests and schedule packages compilations.

 The project `build-raven-os-org` contains three main parts: